1.3 For the purpose of the Data Protection Act 1998 (as replaced or amended from time to time) we are the data controller of your personal data.

 2.1 We will collect your personal data such as name, email address, geographical address and telephone number either automatically when you register on our website, order goods from us or otherwise contact us.
 All personal data that you provide to us must be true, complete and accurate, and you must notify us of any changes to such personal data.
 You must not register under someone else’s name.

-2.2 If you register on our website through your Facebook account, you agree that we shall receive certain personal data relating to your Facebook account.
+2.2 If you register on our website through your Facebook account, you agree that if you we shall receive certain personal data relating to your Facebook account.

 3. Use of your personal data

-3.2 We do not share personal data with third parties, except (a) to respond to legal requirements (including under the Data Protection Act 1998 as amended or replaced) or to protect a third party’s rights, property, or safety; (b) if required to do so by a court order or in respect of a threat of criminal or civil action; (c) to any service providers, sub-contractors and agents that we may appoint to perform functions on our behalf and in accordance with our instructions and all applicable laws including fulfillment houses and customer service providers; and (d) in connection with, or during negotiations of, any merger, sale of assets, consolidation or restructuring, financing, or acquisition of all or a portion of our business by or into another company.
+3.2 We do not share personal data with third parties, except (a) to respond to legal requirements (including under the Data Protection Act 1998 as amended or replaced) or to protect a third party’s rights, property, or safety; (b) if required to do so by a court order or in respect of a threat of criminal or civil action; (c) to any service providers, sub-contractors and agents that we may appoint to perform functions on our behalf and in accordance with our instructions and all applicable laws; and (d) in connection with, or during negotiations of, any merger, sale of assets, consolidation or restructuring, financing, or acquisition of all or a portion of our business by or into another company.

 5. Where we hold and process your personal data